RhysU/ar/README.rst

    see available options.
 This is perhaps the most useful standalone utility.

 *arsel-octfile.cpp*, *arcov-octfile.cpp*
-   Provides arsel.cpp-like capabilities for GNU Octave.
-This is perhaps the most feature-rich way to start using these AR tools.
-See appendix A ("Dynamically Linked Functions") within [Octave] for implementation details.
-   Also demonstrates how working storage may be reused across multiple invocations to reduce the number of allocations for processing data sets.
+   These two Octave wrappers were removed after http://github.com/RhysU/ar/releases/tag/0.1.5 on account of licensing considerations.
+The code followed appendix A ("Dynamically Linked Functions") of [Octave].

 *ar-python.cpp*, *setup.py*
    Provides some functionality as a Python extension module called 'ar'.
-   This is modeled after the Octave wrapper but is not yet as robust.
+This is perhaps the easiest way to start using these AR tools.
+   Also demonstrates how working storage may be reused across multiple invocations to reduce the number of allocations for processing data sets.

 *test.cpp*
    A test driver for testing ``ar.hpp`` against benchmarks by [Bourke1998].